Lee Gregory (footballer)

-Lee Andrew Gregory (born 26 August 1988) is a former professional footballer who played as a striker.
+Lee Andrew Gregory (born 26 August 1988) is an English professional football coach and former player, who is currently the U18 assistant coach at Sheffield Wednesday.

 Gregory started playing football at the Sheffield United Academy.
 He was not offered a professional contract with the Blades and so he went and played non-league football with Staveley Miners Welfare whilst learning to become an electrician.
 After a prolific season with Staveley he joined Mansfield Town in September 2009.
 He failed to break into the first team at Field Mill and after loan spells with Glapwell, Harrogate Town and FC Halifax Town he signed for the latter on a permanent basis.
 He became a regular goalscorer at The Shay helping them win the Northern Premier League Premier Division title in 2010–11 and promotion from the National League North via the play-offs in 2012–13.
 His goals earned him a move to Championship club Millwall in June 2014.
 Gregory scored 27 goals in 2015–16 and helped the Lions beat Bradford City in the 2017 EFL League One play-off final.
 He scored 77 goals in 238 appearances for Millwall before joining Stoke City in June 2019.
 After two seasons in Staffordshire, Gregory went on to play for Derby County and Sheffield Wednesday before ending his career back at Mansfield Town.

-Career
+Playing career

 Early career

 Born in Sheffield, Gregory played for the Sheffield United Academy and was released in 2003.
 Following his release from the Blades' academy Gregory, began working as an electrician whilst playing for Northern Counties East League side Staveley Miners Welfare.
 He scored 37 goals in the 2008–09 season with Staveley which saw him attract interest from higher placed clubs.

-In September 2009 he signed with Conference Premier side Mansfield Town, where he was told by manager David Holdsworth that he would be sent out on loan and then come back and stake a claim for the first team.
+In September 2009, he signed with Conference Premier side Mansfield Town, where he was told by manager David Holdsworth that he would be sent out on loan and then come back and stake a claim for the first team.
 He spent time on loan at Glapwell (where he scored six goals in a single match – a 7–1 rout against Willenhall Town) and Conference North side Harrogate Town.
 Despite scoring on his Stags debut in a 2–1 win against Southport on 11 September 2010, Gregory was unable to establish himself in Holdsworth's plans.